butterflysky/hyprland-better-share-picker/README.md

 - `hyprland-toplevel-export-v1` is used to **capture** a single frame for each toplevel.
 - We currently accept **`wl_shm` buffers** (`ARGB8888` / `XRGB8888`).
 DMA‑BUF support can be added later if your compositor only exposes GPU buffers.

+### Matching Strategy (and limitations)
+The portal only provides **lower 32‑bit handles** plus class/title strings.
+The export protocol does not expose the toplevel handle in its frame metadata.
+As a result, thumbnails are matched by **(class, title)**, which can be ambiguous when multiple windows share the same title or when titles change frequently.
+This is a known limitation in the current prototype.

 ### Lazy Loading
 To avoid flooding the compositor, each toplevel is captured **once** on discovery.
 This provides a responsive UI without the load of continuous screencopy or live previews.
 This is intentionally conservative and can be extended with a “refresh” action if needed.